Yaya-Cout/Nwagyu/src/guide/apps/khicas.md

 Because of NumWorks limitations, KhiCAS need to be flashed with a special way as a workaround for NumWorks external app system.

-More information can be found [here (in French)](https://xcas.univ-grenoble-alpes.fr/nw/nws.html) (you need to go in the installation section at `Installation Numworks N0110 verrouillée, N0115/N0120`).
+More information can be found [here](https://xcas.univ-grenoble-alpes.fr/nw/nws_en.html#install) (you need to go in the installation section at `Installation on a locked N0110, or a N0115/N0120`, the link should automatically go at the right place in the page).

 ## Legacy version